 (b) the holder has complied with sections 34.2 and 34.3.

-33(4) If the holder of a licence has obtained the board's approval to discontinue operating a railway line, the holder may, subject to complying with any terms or conditions the board imposes on the approval under subsection 16(1), discontinue operating the line and dispose of the line or its operating interest in the line.
+If the holder of a licence has obtained approval under subsection (3) to discontinue operating a railway line, the holder may, subject to complying with any terms or conditions imposed on the approval under subsection 16(1), discontinue operating the line and dispose of the line or its operating interest in the line.

-34 A sale, lease or other transfer of a railway line or an operating interest in a railway line by the holder of a licence is void unless the holder receives the board's approval to discontinue operating the railway line.
+A sale, lease or other transfer of a railway line or an operating interest in a railway line by the holder of a licence is void unless the holder receives approval under section 33 to discontinue operating the railway line.

 "band" and "reserve" have the same meanings as in the Indian Act (Canada); (« bande » et « réserve »)

 "band council" has the same meaning as "council of the band" in the Indian Act (Canada); (« conseil de bande »)